Dynamic mass generation on two-dimensional electronic hyperbolic lattices

-On such electronic hyperbolic lattices, we numerically investigate the role of NN ($V$) and on-site Hubbard ($U$) repulsions at half-filling within the mean-field or Hartree-Fock approximation.
-Respectively, they are shown to support staggered patterns of electronic density and spin, two quantum phases named charge-density-wave (CDW) and antiferromagnet (AFM).
-While infinitesimal $V$ and $U$ are sufficient to nucleate these phases on hyperbolic lattices hosting Fermi liquids and flat bands, in Dirac liquids such orderings take place at finite interactions via quantum phase transitions (QPTs), due to the linearly vanishing DOS therein.
-These findings are summarized in Fig.~\ref{fig:FigCDW} and Fig.~\ref{fig:FigAFM}.
-More intriguingly, as the curvature is strengthened in Dirac materials (realized for larger $p$), the critical couplings for these two ordering decrease monotonically, as shown in Fig.~\ref{fig:Figcritical}, indicating curvature induced weak coupling QPTs.
+On such electronic HLs with an open boundary condition (OBC), we numerically investigate the role of NN Coulomb ($V$) and on-site Hubbard ($U$) repulsions at half filling within the mean-field or Hartree approximation.
+Respectively, they support staggered patterns of electronic density and spin, two quantum phases named the charge density wave (CDW) and antiferromagnet (AFM).
+While infinitesimal $V$ and $U$ are sufficient to nucleate them on HLs hosting Fermi liquids and flat bands, due to the linearly vanishing DOS such orderings take place at finite interactions via quantum phase transitions (QPTs) in Dirac liquids.
+See Figs.~\ref{fig:FigCDW} and~\ref{fig:FigAFM}.
+More intriguingly, as the curvature is strengthened in Dirac materials (realized for larger $p$ with $q=3$), the critical couplings for these two ordering decrease monotonically, indicating curvature-induced weak-coupling QPTs therein.
+See Fig.~\ref{fig:Figcritical}.